 SWIFT is the Society for Worldwide Interbank Financial Telecommunication.
 It connects 10,000 financial institutions around the world – and facilitates transfers between them through intermediaries.
 SWIFT issues identifier codes to participating financial institutions.
-In Australia, this is sometimes called a BIC (Bank Identifier Code).

 3 Funds may be delayed or services unavailable based on certain transaction conditions, including amount sent, destination country, currency availability, regulatory issues, identification requirements, Agent location hours, differences in time zones, or selection of delayed options.
 For mobile transactions funds will be paid to receiver’s mWallet account provider for credit to account tied to receiver’s mobile number.
 Additional third-party charges may apply, including SMS and account over-limit and cash-out fees.
 See the transfer form for restrictions.

 4 If you’re using a credit card, a card-issuer cash advance fee and associated interest charges may apply.
 To avoid these fees or for reduced fees, use a debit card or check other payment methods.